section-engineering-education/engineering-education/articles/ensuring-acid-compliance-in-database-transactions/index.md

 #### Isolation

 ACID compliance databases guarantee the individuality of each transaction by ensuring that no transaction affects another transaction.
 The isolation property facilitates simultaneous transaction processing securely and independently and without interference.
-Isolation does not guarantee the transactions&#39; order, meaning that any of the transactions can be executed first.
+Isolation does not guarantee the transactions&#39; order, meaning that any transaction can be executed first.

 For instance, say that you want to withdraw $70 and your relative $50 from the same account with a balance of $200.
 Either you will be required to wait until your relative&#39;s transaction of $50 is complete (you will then withdraw from the remaining balance of $150).
 Or your relative will have to wait for your transaction of $70 to complete (your relative will then withdraw from the remaining balance of 130).

 #### Durability

-Durability guarantees that successfully completed transactions survive permanently, even in instances of system failure.
+Durability guarantees that completed transactions survive permanently, even in instances of system failure.
 This way, data within the database remains uncorrupted after a service crash, outage, or other failures.
 Every time portions of the database or the entire database are restarted, the system references [changelogs](https://en.wikipedia.org/wiki/Changelog#) to ensure transaction durability.

 Your relative can withdraw $50 only after your transaction is completed and updated in the database in the above example.
 Assuming that the system fails before your transaction is logged in the database, your relative cannot withdraw any money, and the account will return to its initial consistent state.